 “This year was a particularly difficult year to do the index, which is why it’s so delayed,” DuBois explains.
 “Because of the supply chain shortages, there just weren’t many cars on the automotive lots out there, so it was difficult to confirm data.
 When I went to my local Ford dealership, they had eight new cars on the lot, and they’ll normally have 40 or 50.”

 Autoworkers, however, are seizing an opportunity to regain benefits they lost in the late 1990s, capitalizing on national labor shortages and struggling supply chains.
-Thousands of John Deere workers went on strike on October 14, after United Auto Workers union representatives rejected the company’s contract offer, saying it didn’t mean workers’ retirement and wage goals.
+Thousands of John Deere workers went on strike on October 14, after United Auto Workers union representatives rejected the company’s contract offer, saying it didn’t meet workers’ retirement and wage goals.

 The strike at John Deere is one of a growing number, including a strike at a Volvo plant in Virginia where 2,900 workers walked off the job.
 Automakers admit that they’re having trouble finding enough workers to meet consumer demand, giving unions growing power to improve working conditions, wages, and benefits across the industry.